Analysis of Wallace's Proof of the Born Rule in Everettian Quantum Mechanics: Formal Aspects: Preliminaries

-This Postulate agrees with experimental data, but introduces many ambiguities into the theory.
-It sets measurements apart from other quantum processes, which follow the deterministic linear \Schrodinger's equation, but it lacks a definition of which processes constitute measurements.
-What seems to distinguish these are interactions with a macroscopic system, but if its particles obey \Schrodinger's equation, how can they collectively produce a nonlinear probabilistic process?
+This postulate agrees with experimental data, but is conceptually ambiguous.
+Even though it sets measurements apart from other quantum processes, which obey the deterministic linear \Schrodinger\ equation, it lacks a precise definition of what are measurements.
+These might be distinguished for involving a classical macroscopic system, like an observer, but if this system's particles obey \Schrodinger's equation, how can they collectively produce a nonlinear probabilistic process?
+Which is random in principle, not simply due to a lack of knowledge about the states of the particles.
+And how does the collapse of the quantum state happen?
+Many attempts have been made to solve this \emph{measurement problem}, such as hidden variables theories, Bohmian mechanics, nonlinear \Schrodinger\ equations, and others, each with its own set of difficulties \cite{Auletta2000,Wheeler2014}.

-This relates to the problem of whether Quantum Mechanics remains valid as the number of particles increases, with Classical Mechanics gradually emerging from it.
+This relates to the problem of whether Quantum Mechanics remains valid as systems get larger, with Classical Mechanics emerging from it.
 In the usual view, quantum superpositions should not happen at the macroscopic level, lest we observe \Schrodinger\ cats.
-But the quantum formalism does not seem to predict that superpositions should decrease with the number of particles, quite to the contrary.
-Hence many physicists consider Quantum Mechanics applicable only to microscopic systems, with a more general theory being needed to explain the quantum-classical transition.
+But nothing in the quantum formalism seems to induce their disappearance in large systems, quite to the contrary.
+Some physicists consider Quantum Mechanics valid only for microscopic systems, with a new theory being needed to explain the quantum-classical transition.
+But this point of view becomes problematic as quantum phenomena are verified at increasingly larger scales, or for research in fields like quantum cosmology.
+Some see decoherence \cite{Joos2003,Schlosshauer2007,Zurek2002} as a possible mechanism for the emergence of classicality.
+However, it is questionable whether it really eliminates superpositions, or just wipes out interference between their components, which remain nonetheless.

-In the last decades, a possible explanation for this transition has been found in the process of decoherence, which we present in section \ref{sec:Decoherence}.
-However, it is questionable whether it really explains the disappearance of quantum superpositions, or merely predicts that the components of the superposition have low interference, surviving nonetheless.